g-adopt/g-adopt.github.io/docs/install.md

 ## Using the G-ADOPT library

-If you'd like to run G-ADOPT through scripts or interactively, simply ensure that your Firedrake environment is activated:
+If you would like to run G-ADOPT through scripts or interactively, simply ensure that your Firedrake environment is activated:

     source firedrake/bin/activate

-And the `gadopt` Python module should be available for you to use.
+Furthermore, the `gadopt` Python module should be available for you to use.

 ## Run the tutorials